gennadiy-gaysha/portfolio_project_3/README.md

 ### Code

 - Hints from [ChatGPT](https://chat.openai.com/) helped me fix minor errors (E501: line too long, and E128: continuation line under-indented for visual indent) in my code.

+## Acknowledgements

+- My partner for her unwavering love, support, and encouragement throughout this project.
+Her belief in me has been a driving force, and I could not have done it without her.

+- My tutor, Marcel, for his priceless feedback and guidance.

+- Code Institute and their fantastic Slack community for their constant support and providing me with the essential knowledge and resources that I needed to successfully finish this project.

 [Back To The Table of Contents ⇧](#table-of-contents)